UKCloud/documentation/articles/shared/shared-how-install-rhui-vm-3.md

 - Replication of packages between Assured and Elevated is significantly faster.

 - Root CA signed SSL certificates are now in use for HTTPS communication to the RHUI Content Delivery Systems (CDS).

-This latest version of RHUI replaces the previous version (from 2015), which is soon to be decommissioned.

 ### Intended audience